benmvp/slides/2016/connect/nav-react.md

 - Webpack is the prevailing bundler right now; it just came on the same 2 years ago w/ much fanfare
 - Browserify came before and was the main bundler, but as it's name states, it focused on the browser
 - Rollup seems to be the up-and-comer that lots of folks are excited about now.
 I think it has to do w/ "Webpack fatigue"
+- It works specifically with ES6 modules and has a "tree-shaking" feature that results in less generated code
 - JSPM is another option that...
 - RequireJS is the original, but just isn't well suited at all for modern web development practices
 - Haven't used Browserify or Rollup, used Webpack & RequirejS heavily, used JSPM once in a workshop